lizziehigh/kwk-l2-js-hide-and-seek-kwk-students-l2-det-070918/README.md

-l# JavaScript Hide and Seek
+# JavaScript Hide and Seek

 ## Objectives